 The documentation relative to each meeting, as well as the agenda and the minutes from the previous meeting, were given to Committee members sufficiently in advance.

-Ordinarily, after each Audit and Compliance Committee meeting, the Chairman of the Committee reported to the Board of Directors in a meeting held the same day, with regard to the actions taken and matters addressed in each Committee meeting.
+Ordinarily, after each Audit and Compliance Committee meeting, the Chairman of the Committee reported to the Board of Directors with regard to the actions taken and matters addressed in each meeting.

 2 Audit and Compliance Committee regulation